VerebicsPeter/extension-cpp-example/README.md

-# C++ Extension for polynomial operations in PyTorch
+# C++ Extension for polynomial and wavelet operations in PyTorch

 The extensions in this repo work with PyTorch 2.4+.